You want smart political talk without the meltdowns?

 There you go.

-My pastor brought up something interesting a couple weeks ago, and he said, you know, a lot of people were voting, saying just want to vote for the lesser two evils.
+My pastor brought up something interesting a couple weeks ago, and he said, you know, a lot of people were voting, saying, just want to vote for the lesser two evils.

 Yeah.

-So it's a real it's a real nice movie.
+So it's a real nice thing.

-And he's got a huge following across the country.
+He's got a huge following across the country.

-And then I gotta say one of Dion Warwick was amazing with the music, and I gotta say Travis Tritt was great too.
+And then I got to say one of Dion Warwick was amazing with the music.

 Did we say the title of the movie?